browserslist/browserslist-plausible/README.md

 # etc. You get the idea!
 Do the equivalent for your package manager of choice.
 ```

-### Get an API Key
+### Create a Plausible Analytics API Key

 Next, login to your Plausible Analytics instance and generate a new API key.
 Once logged in, you'll find it on the `/settings/api-keys` page.
 Follow the instructions on-screen.

 It's recommended to save the API key to the `PLAUSIBLE_API_KEY` environment variable.
-However, if this is not set, `browserslist-plausible` will ask for you to input the API key at runtime.
+However, if this is not set, browserslist-plausible will ask for you to input the API key at runtime.

 ### Example Usage

 Get stats for `example.org` from your self-hosted Plausible server:

 <details>
-  <summary><code>browserslist-plausible --host https://plausible.example.org example.org</code></summary>
+  <summary><code>npx browserslist-plausible --host https://plausible.example.org example.org</code></summary>

 ```
 ✔ What is your Plausible API Key? *********************************************…